hybrasyl/server/README.md

 By using this license for Hybrasyl, our intent is to foster a vibrant community whose development and progress are open and available to all.

-*Please note: these restrictions do not apply to in-game Python scripts and/or world data you may create for your server*.
+*Please note: these restrictions do not apply to in-game Lua scripts and/or XML world data you may create for your server*.
 Whether or not you distribute that content is up to you.

 ## Contributing